Home Page

 1.5 If you have a concern, you should contact:

-1.8 Matters reported directly to the Council by a school based Council employee will be referred to the Director of Children Learning and Young People (or representative) before further action is taken.
+1.8 Matters reported directly to the Council by a school based Council employee will be referred to the Director of Education and Skills (or representative) before further action is taken.
+Matters reported directly to the Council by an employee of a Voluntary Aided School will be referred to the Diocesan authority by the Director of Education and Skills (or representative).

 1.9 Details of how to raise a whistleblowing concern are given in section 4 of this document.